Why Fiverr hates their sellers?

 - Request a mutual cancellation

-- Automatically cancel but receive a negative feedback (I don’t even really count this as a legitimate option)
+- Automatically cancel but receive negative feedback (I don’t even really count this as a legitimate option)

 Why it’s a problem

-In fairness, an overwhelming majority of the buyers I dealt with on Fiverr were extremely respectful, easy to deal with, and generally very grateful of the service they were receiving.
+In fairness, an overwhelming majority of the buyers I dealt with on Fiverr were extremely respectful, easy to deal with, and generally very grateful for the service they were receiving.
 Unfortunately, a few bad apples ruin the whole thing.
 See, there’s always got to be “that guy” who feels like since he paid $5, he is entitled to whatever he wants until he is completely satisfied, unconditionally.

 I ran into several of these gems along the way, and the amount of hassle it takes to deal with them actually, for me, makes Fiverr un-viable for me as a platform for selling my services.

 The second reason it’s a serious problem, besides the fact that there are some real pain-in-the-ass people out there, is that a good portion of the time, buyers will purchase a gig and:

 - Only provide partial information needed to complete the gig